 Learning how to put a command together in Bloomberg is similar to learning another language.
 The example below provides the basic structure of a command.

-Bloomberg help is available 24 x 7.
-Hit the green < HELP > key twice and a messaging window will open.
-Type in your question and a Bloomberg support specialist will get back to you within 24 hours.
+Bloomberg help is available via email.
+Hit the green < HELP > key twice and a window will open with an option to type in your question and send it to a Bloomberg support specialist.

 To request help from a librarian, contact us and we would be happy to assist you.